py4dstem/py4DSTEM/test/README.md

 # `py4DSTEM.test` submodule

-Files for testing py4DSTEM functionality using the pytest framework.
+Testing py4DSTEM with pytest.

 ## Setup

-Install pytest with
+Install the latest pytest with

 `pip install -U pytest`

 Some tests need data files to run.
-In order to avoid distibuting large datasets with the package these files do not come pre-installed with the package, so you'll need to download them.
-To do so, run the `download_test_data.py` file in this directory, e.g. with

-`python download_test_data.py`

-There should now be a new `unit_test_data/` subdirectory containing the necessary files for testing.
+In an environment with py4DSTEM installed, do `python download_test_data.py` from this directory.
+The script will make a new `unit_test_data` and download the requisite files here.

 ## Running tests

-To run all tests, you can then do

-`pytest`

-from the command line - pytest will collect and run all the test in this directory and its subdirectories.
+To run all tests, you can then do `pytest` from the command line - pytest will collect and run all the test in this directory and its subdirectories.
 You can also run a single test file or all files in a single test subdirectory with